Alhaadii/student-api-with-better-sqlite-database/README.md

 # student Api with better sqlite database

+# by:

+## sulieman Mohamed Abdirahman